mattrei/aframe-geojson-component/README.md

 ### API

 This library provides two components visualizing GeoJSON and TopoJSON documents.
+It can visualize _MultiPoints_/_Points_ as a point cloud, _MultiLineStrings_/_LineStrings_ as lines and _MultiPolygons_/_Polygons_ as an outline (no triangulated meshes!).

 #### `geojson` component